On Consistency of Graph-based Semi-supervised Learning

 \section{Introduction}

-Semi-supervised learning is a class of machine learning methods that stand in the middle ground between supervised learning in which all training data are labeled, and unsupervised learning in which no training data are labeled.
+Semi-supervised learning is a class of machine learning methods in the middle ground between \textit{supervised learning}, where all training data are labeled, and \textit{unsupervised learning}, where no training data are labeled.
 Specifically, in addition to the labeled training data $X_1,\dots ,X_{n}$, there exist unlabeled inputs $X_{n+1},\dots ,X_{n+m}$.
-Under certain assumptions on the geometric structure of the input data, such as the cluster assumption or the low-dimensional manifold assumption \cite{ssl}, the use of both labeled and unlabeled data can achieve better prediction accuracy than supervised learning that only uses labeled inputs $X_1,\dots ,X_{n}$.
+Under certain assumptions on the geometric structure of the input data, such as the cluster assumption or the low-dimensional manifold assumption \cite{ssl}, the use of both labeled and unlabeled data can achieve better prediction accuracy than supervised learning, which only uses labeled inputs $X_1,\dots ,X_{n}$.

-Semi-supervised learning has become popular since the acquisition of unlabeled data is relatively inexpensive.
-A large number of methods were developed under the framework of semi-supervised learning.
+Semi-supervised learning has become popular because the acquisition of unlabeled data is relatively inexpensive.
+A large number of methods have been developed under the framework of semi-supervised learning.
 For example, \cite{ratandven} proposed that the combination of labeled and unlabeled data will improve the prediction accuracy under the assumption of mixture models.
-The self-training method \cite{rose} and the co-training method \cite{jones} were soon applied to semi-supervised learning when mixture models are not assumed. \cite{c2} described an approach to semi-supervised clustering based on hidden Markov random fields (HMRFs) that can combine multiple approaches in a unified probabilistic framework. \cite{c3} proposed a probabilistic framework for semi-supervised learning incorporating a K-means type hard partition clustering algorithm (HMRF-Kmeans). \cite{c4} proposed the transductive support vector machines (TSVMs) that used the idea of transductive learning by including unlabeled data in the computation of the margin.
-Transductive learning is a variant of semi-supervised learning which focuses on the inference of the correct labels for the given unlabeled data other than the inference of the general rule. \cite{c6} used a convex relaxation of the optimization problem called semi-definite programming as a different approaches to the TSVMs.
+The self-training method \cite{rose} and the co-training method \cite{jones} were than applied to semi-supervised learning when mixture models are not assumed.
+Reference \cite{c2} described an approach to semi-supervised clustering based on hidden Markov random fields (HMRFs) that can combine multiple approaches in a unified probabilistic framework.
+Reference \cite{c3} proposed a probabilistic framework for semi-supervised learning incorporating a K-means-type clustering algorithm (HMRF-Kmeans).
+Reference \cite{c4} proposed the transductive support vector machines (TSVMs) that used the idea of transductive learning by including unlabeled data in the computation of the margin.
+Reference \cite{c6} used a convex relaxation of the optimization problem called semi-definite programming as a different approaches to the TSVMs.